Venezuelans nervously await dramatic economic reforms

 The government made a similar move in 2008, when then-President Hugo Chavez issued new currency that eliminated three zeros to combat soaring inflation.

-Maduro also announced Friday a more-than-3,000 percent leap in the minimum wage, bringing it up to around $30 at the widely used black market rate.
-It’s unclear when the change will start.
+Maduro announced Friday a more-than-3,000 percent leap in the minimum wage, bringing it up to around $30 at the widely used black market rate.

 Adding to confusion, Maduro said he wants to peg wages, prices and pensions to the petro — a cryptocurrency announced in February but which has yet to start circulating.
 He said one petro would equal $60, with the goal of moving toward a single floating exchange rate in the future tied to the digital currency.